raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Method-level Description

 The OPTIONAL **description** property describes the operation of the method on the resource.
-Its value is a markdown string.
+Its value is a string and MAY be formatted using [markdown](#markdown).
 It is RECOMMENDED that all methods provide such a description.

 The following example shows a resource, /jobs, with post and get methods declared.